 - Detection, Identification and Monitoring (DIM) – specialist teams that provide the Fire and Rescue Service with the ability to make an assessment on the potential presence of chemical, biological and radiological agents

 Teams of personnel and vehicles utilised to assist with the management of large numbers of assets and resources at strategic holding areas which may be in attendance at large scale, major and/or protracted incidents.

 High Volume Pumping (HVP):

 Used to move significant volumes of water over long distances, either in response to floods, or to provide a water supply to fight fires in locations where large amounts are required.

 Urban Search & Rescue (USAR):

-In addition to these capabilities, NRAT have recourse to be able to access specialist tactical advice and resources to support wildfires, waste fires and marauding terrorist attack (MTA) incidents.
+In addition to these capabilities, NRAT have recourse to be able to access specialist tactical advice and resources to support wildfires and waste fires.
 Furthermore, the Department for Environment Food and Rural Affairs (DEFRA) owns and maintains the Flood Rescue National Asset Register.
 This is a list of teams and resources maintain availability for national deployment to assist with rescues during a flood.
 These assets include teams from the fire and rescue service and non-government and voluntary organisations.
 The list is managed as part of the Electronic Support System within NRFC.